sproul-club/sc-backend-docs/docs/api-docs/Student-API.md

 ```

 ### Edit club board
-* Description: Edits club Kanban board data from user. ~~Clubs within each column are sorted alphabetically.~~ (@tankaren 10/28/21 update: FE has no sorting implemented and it doesn't appear to exist in the backend either per Aislin.)
+* Description: Edits club Kanban board. ~~Clubs within each column are sorted alphabetically.~~ (@tankaren 10/28/21 update: FE has no sorting implemented and it doesn't appear to exist in the backend either per Aislin.)
 * Path: `PUT /api/student/club-board`
 * Headers:
     - `Authorization: Bearer <access_token>`